 It is never too early to start training and socialization.
 Ask your regular veterinarian for suggestions of safe ways to get your pet used to people.
 A well socialized dog or cat will be less stressed when coming into the clinic and this helps speed healing.

 Make sure your pet is not showing any signs of illness.
-IF YOUR PET IS VOMITING, HAVING DIARRHEA OR COUGHING THEY SHOULD NOT BE BROUGHT IN TO THE SPAY NEUTER CLINIC VETERINARY CLINIC OF THE SANDHILLS FOR SURGERY.
+IF YOUR PET IS VOMITING, HAVING DIARRHEA OR COUGHING THEY SHOULD NOT BE BROUGHT IN TO THE SANDHILLS SPAY NEUTER VETERINARY CLINIC (SNVC) FOR SURGERY.
 We recommend you get them checked out by your regular veterinarian first.
 Depending on the issue you may need to wait from when they recover to when you can schedule your appointment, please make sure to let us know when calling if they have had any symptoms of illness.

 It is a good idea to bathe your pet before surgery as they can’t be bathed for 14 days afterwards.